pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 wlqjxsvdihkrxvhfr
 ```

-Before leaving the hotel, I noticed something else.
+Before leaving the hotel, you noticed something else.
 It looked like an impression from another message.
-So, I scribbled with a pencil to reveal the hidden text underneath it.
+So, you scribbled with a pencil to reveal the hidden text underneath it.
 The text looked like another cypher.

 ![message 3](/portfolio/assets/images/blogs/cryptography/message3.jpg){:class="img-fluid"}